samirettali/blog/content/writeups/ritsec-2019.md

 ## AlPhAbEtIcAl Challenge - 300 points
 > 59:87:57:51:85:80{:40:50:56:08:82:58:81:08:18:85:57:87:48:85:88:40:50:56:59:15:56:11:18:85:59:51:}

-This looks like a substitution cipher, in which every letter get's replaced by another one.
+This looks like a substitution cipher, in which every letter gets replaced by another one.
 There are a plethora of tools to crack them based on dictionaries and letters frequencies, but we need to convert the two digits to a single characters for this tools to work.
 So I wrote a python script: